infor-cloud/xtendm3/docs/documentation/programming-standard.md

 - It is recommended to use standard APIs if transactions are available instead of direct database access on WRITE/UPDATE/DELETE where the program uses multiple tables to update.
 This could cause corrupt data if any on the logic, validation, or database update was missed or incorrectly updated
 - Make sure when using readLock that it is released at the end of the extension to avoid blocking another program access
 - When reading table with partial keys, verify that this will not return too many records.
 Include _nrOfRecords_ parameter when performing _readAll_ API calls
-  - It is not allowed read more than 10,000 records per read.
+  - It is not allowed read more than 10,000 records per extension.
 If there is a need to read more than 10,000 records, contact the review team with a good reasoning as to why it's needed
 - When reading table, if possible, specify only the required column fields and avoid selectAllFields on querying tables particularly on tables which contains many fields

 ### Loops